whymarrh/whymarrh.com/README.md

 whymarrh.com
 ============

 The source files for my personal site, [whymarrh.com][1].
-The site is simply static content, plain old HTML & CSS, compiled with [Metalsmith][2] (which is really nifty if I may say so).
+The site is simply static content, plain old HTML & CSS, compiled with [Metalsmith][2] (which is really nifty if I may say so myself).

   [1]:https://whymarrh.com
   [2]:http://metalsmith.io